gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/common-configuration.md

 Rolling of log files can be done based on size of file or time.
 The `archivedLogFilenamePattern` property controls the rolling behaviour.
-The rolling policy is determined from the filename pattern, e.g a pattern with a minute precision date format will be rolled every minute.
+The rolling policy is determined from the filename pattern, e.g. a pattern with a minute precision date format will be rolled every minute.
 The following is an example of an appender that rolls based on the size of the log file:

 ```yaml